 Illustration and Training

 This is a first for our faculty!
-On Friday, November 22, the Montpellier-Nîmes Faculty of Medicine opened its doors to the business community for the first time, offering a unique, jointly developed training program designed to help industry professionals better understand the medical field.
+On Friday, November 22, the Montpellier-Nîmes School of Medicine opened its doors to the business world for the first time by offering a unique, jointly developed training program designed to help industry professionals better understand the medical field.

-This groundbreaking training program, led by Professor Boris Guiu, head of the Department of Diagnostic and Interventional Radiology at Saint Eloi Hospital within the Montpellier University Hospital, and Dean Michel Mondain, was developed in collaboration with Quantum Surgical, a specialist in surgical robotics.
-Comprising two modules, this training program helped strengthen employees’ knowledge in the healthcare field by providing a foundational overview of surgery, anesthesia, and interventional radiology, before delving into more specialized topics such as liver cancer and percutaneous ablation.
+This innovative training program, led by Professor Boris Guiu, head of the Department of Diagnostic and Interventional Radiology at Saint Eloi Hospital within the Montpellier University Hospital, and Dean Michel Mondain, was developed in collaboration with Quantum Surgical, a company specializing in surgical robotics.
+Comprising two modules, this training program helped strengthen employees’ knowledge in the healthcare field by first providing a foundational overview of surgery, anesthesia, and interventional radiology, before moving on to more specialized topics such as liver cancer and percutaneous ablation.

 Presentations by healthcare professionals from university hospitals and the ICM

-As a result, the first session of this training program enabled 15 company employees to receive training from healthcare professionals at the Faculty’s partner institutions: Montpellier University Hospital, Nîmes University Hospital, and the ICM.
-This initiative reflects a strong commitment to fostering greater collaboration between healthcare professionals and those working on the technical side to shape the future of medicine.
+As a result, the first session of this training program enabled 15 company employees to receive training from healthcare professionals at the Faculty’s partner institutions: the Montpellier University Hospital, the Nîmes University Hospital, and the ICM.
+This initiative reflects a strong commitment to fostering greater collaboration between healthcare professionals and those working on the technical aspects of shaping the future of medicine.